Hip Fracture Prevention

 In addition to factors that affect bone strength, things that put you at greater risk for falling can increase the possibility of hip fracture.

 - Physical and mental impairments.
-Physical frailty, arthritis, unsteady balance, poor eyesight, senility, dementia and/or Alzheimer's disease can increase the likelihood of falling.
+Physical frailty, arthritis, unsteady balance, poor eyesight, dementia and Alzheimer's disease can all increase the chance of falling.

 - Medications.
 Many medicines can affect balance and strength.
 Side effects of some medications can also include drowsiness and dizziness.

 Most hip fractures occur as a result of a fall, and most falls occur in the home.
-Many falls can be prevented by simple home safety improvements, such as removing clutter, providing enough lighting, and installing grab bars in bathrooms.
+Many falls can be prevented by simple home safety improvements, such as:

 For more comprehensive information on preventing falls: Guidelines for Preventing Falls